Search Manic Mark's Blog

 The Hi Hopes were a group of students (15 to 21 years of age) attending The Hope School, Anaheim, CA. The students assembled together as a band and played during the 70s (maybe longer).
 The idea was to help increase self-confidence and therefore "increase efforts in other areas".

-At some point, and somehow, The Hi Hopes caught on and did a lot of gigs, including The Flamingo Hotel in Las Vegas.
-You can click on the third image above and read all about the many venues the Hi Hopes played.
+At some point, and somehow, The Hi Hopes caught on and did a lot of gigs, including work at The Flamingo Hotel in Las Vegas.
+You can click on the third image above to enlarge the page and read about the many venues the Hi Hopes played.

-According to one online source The High Hope made three commercial albums: Ability, Hi Hopes and Journey.
+According to one online source, The High Hope made three commercial albums: Ability, Hi Hopes and Journey.
 I thought that this LP may be a pre-release copy of one of the existing commercial albums.
-But this LP is not one of those albums.
+But this LP is not listed as one of those albums.

 In addition, as you've noted in the images above, the record came with lot of information including some instructional material (how to play the songs) and song sheets.